Jakeler/ble-serial/README.md

 # BLE Serial
 A tool to connect Bluetooth 4.0+ Low Energy to UART modules and normal PCs/laptops/RaspberryPi.

 It fulfills the same purpose as `rfcomm bind` for the old Bluetooth 2.0, creating a virtual serial port in `/dev/pts/x`, which makes it usable with any terminal or application.

+On Windows it provides a `COM` port, similar to the Microsoft "Standard Serial over Bluetooth" (a driver which exist since Windows XP and unsurprisingly also does not support BLE standards).

 ## Installation
 ### Standard (via Python Package Index)